RIAPS/riaps.github.io/CONTRIBUTING.md

 allow RIAPS to use your work.

 Contributors sign-off that they adhere to these requirements by adding a ```Signed-off-by``` line to commit messages.
-All commits of all repositories of the RIAPS community have to be signed-off like this :
+All commits of all repositories of the RIAPS community have to be signed-off like this:

 ```
 This is my commit message.